4nc3str4l/crypto-telegram-bot/README.md

 # Cryptopricebot

+### What it is?

-A telegram bot to check your Crypto investments and keep track of your porfolio
+A telegram bot to check your Crypto investments and keep track of your porfolio.

+### Why C++?
+Python would fit 10000000 times better for that!

+I know, it's just because I want to have some practice outside the game engine programming context.

 ## Patform